 2. Choose a Hosting Service

-3. Choose a Blog Theme
+4. Choose a Blog Theme

-Having a slow site affects metrics like time on site/bounce rate, your ad revenue, and overall user experience.
+This happened to me initially.
+When I first started my food blog, I purchased a $30 theme and I was constantly receiving complaints that my site was too slow or too janky.
+My page views also would barely increase.
+The Brunch Pro Theme prioritizes site speed, reducing the time it takes for your site to load, as well as helping you rank higher in search engines.
+Having a slow site affects metrics like time on site, bounce rate, SEO, your ad revenue, and overall user experience.
 You want traffic!
-Traffic is what pays the bills (most of them anyway).
-When photos are optimized, your WP theme is light, and the flow/journey for your readers is seamless, your audience will grow.
+Traffic is what pays the bills.
+When photos are optimized, your WP theme is light, and user experience is seamless, your audience will grow.
 Trust me, invest early on, you will grateful you did it.
-Read more about resources here.

 This page may contain affiliate links.
 This means that if you click on one of the product links above and complete a purchase, I’ll receive a small commission at no extra cost to you.
 I will never place a link nor make a recommendation on a product or service that I don’t love or use personally.
 Thank you for keeping A Sassy Spoon, sassy. ;)